 There are many potential reasons that mood disorders can lead to anxiety.
-In these same studies, research said that a lack of sleep was a huge contributing factor, as was difficulty in social situations.
-Depression also causes significant stress and fear of its own symptoms, both of which can develop into anxiety disorders.
+In these same studies, the research said that a lack of sleep was a huge contributing factor, as was difficulty in social situations.
+Depression also causes significant stress and fear of its symptoms, both of which can develop into anxiety disorders.

 The two may also have been the result of shared experiences.
 Rough or stressful home life can lead to both anxiety and depression, for example, indicating that they were grown together as separate disorders that simply occurred at the same time.
 Often mood disorders become more obvious and pronounced, so the anxiety disorder doesn't get treated.

 Anxiety Disorders May Lead to Mood Disorders

 Similarly, anxiety disorders themselves can also contribute to mood disorders, not just the other way around.
 Several studies have linked severe anxiety - especially panic attacks - with the development of depression.
 Many of those with severe generalized anxiety disorder, post-traumatic stress disorder, and obsessive-compulsive disorder start to suffer from depression as well.

 Because anxiety and mood disorders are separate issues, this means that you need to speak with a mental health professional about both problems, not just one.
 While depression and mood disorders require immediate intervention, you also need to worry less and have positive emotions if you want to overcome these conditions, and that means that you may need to address your anxiety as well.